phasath/b2w-starwars-challenge/README.md

 A REST API should be created to serve the Name, Wheather and Surface of each Planet from Star Wars.
 It's also desirable to know how many movies did that planet appeared.
-This information is in the StarWars Public API: https://swapi.co/.
+This information is in the [StarWars Public API](https://swapi.co/).
 It's also required a CRUD: add planet, list planets, search by name, search by id and remove planets.

 ## What is this?